kevinj93/BFG_offline_downloader_tool/README.md

 BigFish Offline Installer Download Tool is used to download BigFish Game Installers for offline usage or backup purposes.

+Note: Only works on 32/64-bit Windows.
+Macs not supported.

 ## Prerequisites:

 - Python 3.8 or Newer <br>